iambrennanwalsh/symfony-5-http-cached-rest-api/README.md

 # Symfony 5 HTTP Cached Rest Api

 This app implements an HTTP cached REST api with api key based security in Symfony.
+Be sure to checkout the published heroku app [https://symfony-5-http-cached-rest-api.herokuapp.com/api/project-category](https://symfony-5-http-cached-rest-api.herokuapp.com/api/project-category) to see it working in action!

-It utilizes and properly configures, the following bundles...
+The app utilizes and properly configures, the following bundles...

 - FOSHttpCacheBundle
 - FOSRestBundle